Volatility Assured – US Soars, Gold Slumps – Death And Taxes

 In coming weeks my colleagues at Dennehy Wealth will produce a series of notes to assist with a range of financial planning issues arising from the Budget.
 The first is “How To Avoid Capital Gains Tax Without Limit”, for those who have taxable investments in addition to their ISAs and SIPPs.
 It’s a clear, concise read, and not one to miss.

 Inevitably I must end with Trump.
 Did you spot that The Guardian is offering counselling to its staff following the “upsetting” Trump victory?
 You don’t need to be a Guardian reader to feel a bit out of sorts.
 I had a coping mechanism when Trump appeared on TV in recent months.
-I imagined Trump was in Pantomime being played by Julian Cleary – it worked.
+I imagined Trump was in Pantomime being played by Julian Clary – it worked.
 But I fear I can’t do it for another four years, so if you have any alternative suggestions do ping them through.

 P.S.
 China has announced the latest instalment of its huge economic fix.
 It was in the category of “good enough for now”, and these reforms will keep rolling through 2025.
 There are already signs of improvement (e.g. house sales, consumer activity, and generally improving business conditions) but this momentum must be maintained.
-The FT coverage is here, and the comments are particularly entertaining, though not as much fun as Julian Cleary in Panto this Christmas.
+The FT coverage is here, and the comments are particularly entertaining, though not as much fun as Julian Clary in Panto this Christmas.

 Categories: